philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 | True IPv6-only       | True IPv6-only       | extended     |
 {: #scn_combinations title="Scenario combinations to consider for IPv6 testing"}

+## Lifecycle Functions {#lifecycle-functions}

+[NIST.SP.500-267Ar1] defines a set of product lifecycle functions comprised of installation, user interface, management, and update.
+It is recommended to test that these lifecycle functions are operational for the connectivity scenarios defined in {{scn_combinations}}.

+An overview of the lifecycle functions are as follows:

+- Installation: The installation of the application including any initial configuration required for getting the application in a state where remote services are operational.

+- User Interface: All forms of interactive access to the application (e.g., Web UI, API).

+- Management: All forms of remote management and monitoring functions.

+- Update: All forms of update functions, including both automatic and manual update mechanisms.

+### Lifecycle Function Testing Considerations

+When testing the lifecycle functions defined in {{lifecycle-functions}}, there are some considerations to keep in mind:

+- Installation: Installation may require communications with remote first-party services (e.g., activation/license server) or remote third-party services (e.g., package repositories).
+In these scenarios, the installer acts as the client, and the remote service acts as the server.
+In cases of remote third-party services, testing all server scenarios in {{scn_combinations}} may not be feasible, and impact the client scenarios that can be supported.
+For example, if a third-party service is IPv4-only, then supporting a True IPv6-only client is not feasible.

+- User Interface: User interfaces can be incredibly complex with numerous contexts, views, API endpoints, CLI commands, etc. When testing non-web-based user interfaces, it is recommended to focus on components of the interface that involve communications with remote services, and those that handle network configuration parameters.
+  For example, a network configuration interface may only accept IPv4 address literals for certain parameters.
+  For testing web-based user interfaces, see {{web-app-considerations}}.

+- Management: Depending on the application, management functions may be provided via the user interface.
+  However, the application may have additional management functions (e.g., SNMP, syslog, etc.) that should be tested.

+- Update: Depending on the application, update functions may be exercised during installation.
+However, the application may have additional update functions (e.g., automatic updates, manual update mechanisms, etc.) that should be tested.

 ## Testing Complex Cloud Applications and Applying Test Cases